The Poincare Duality in Quantization of the Norm of Differential Forms: Application to Electromagnetism in Non-Simple Connected Manifolds

-The quantized action $S_{d}$ expressed from both type of charges becomes:
+The discrete/quantized action, $S_{d}$, expressed from both type of charges becomes:

-The $\lambda$ factors have different sign, therefore the Action has not defined sign.
+The $\lambda$ factors have a different sign, therefore the Action has not defined sign.
 Even though there are charge configurations with null discrete Norm and Action.
 Although from a quantum theory viewpoint, have been argued~\cite{Baez:1994,Dirac:1931,Olive:1996} that the product of electric and magnetic elementary charges is in the order of Plank constant; it must be considered that this depends on the used physical unit systems; the Gaussian one and $c=1$ are usually used for such comparative.
-Equation \eqref{eq:action4} is consistent to such argument, in the relationship between the charge product and the action, but in SI physical units.
+Equation \eqref{eq:action4} is consistent with such argument, in the relationship between the charge product and the action, but in SI physical units.
 Also, a topological magnitude is included: $\varepsilon^{(2)}_{12}$.
-However the approach on this Section is fully included in Classical Physic, but in no simple connected manifolds.
 The physical magnitudes involved in the discrete Action are:

 The $\lambda$ magnitudes are physical no dimensional.
-If the values are in the order of the electron charge and one action quantum, then the $\lambda$ values are in the order of the inverse of the fine structure constant $\alpha$ defined as:
+If the values are in the order of the electron charge and one Plank quantum action, then the $\lambda$ values are in the order of the inverse of the fine structure constant $\alpha$ defined as:

 Thus, the value for $\lambda$ are in the order of the inverse of this constant:

 This result that for an hypothetical study in elementary particles and cohomologies, the following Equation can be an useful starting point, where actions becomes in the order of Plank constant and electric charges are in the order of the electron charge: